Prechae Rodriguez: Orlando Predators

 Rodriguez set the Orlando Predators single-season franchise record with 41 touchdowns.
 In his performance against Tampa Bay in Week 12, Rodriguez had his best game of the season, helping beat his former team for 157 yards and 5 touchdowns, and he also tied a career-high with 12 receptions in the contest.
 At the end of the 2013 season, Rodriguez caught 119 passes for 1,614 yards and 41 touchdowns.
 He was selected to play in the AFL All-Star Exhibition Games in Honolulu, Hawaii and Beijing, China.

 Pittsburgh Power

 On February 6, 2014, Rodriguez was traded to the Pittsburgh Power in exchange for Markell Carter and Ben Ossai.

 Rodriguez missed 8 games due to a high ankle sprain but nonetheless finished the regular season with 85 receptions for 1,138 yards and 32 touchdowns.
 The Power folded in November 2014.

 Jacksonville Sharks

 On April 9, 2015, Rodriguez was assigned to the Jacksonville Sharks.

 Philadelphia Soul

 On December 11, 2015, Rodriguez was traded to the Philadelphia Soul for future considerations.
 On March 25, 2016, Rodriguez was placed on reassignment.

 Jacksonville Sharks

 On April 28, 2016, Rodriguez was assigned to the Jacksonville Sharks.
 On May 20, 2016, Rodriguez was placed on reassignment.

 Tampa Bay Storm

 On June 22, 2016, Rodriguez was assigned to the Storm.

 Statistics

+Legal issues

+On February 21, 2024, Rodriguez was arrested and charged with one count of child abuse after he was accused of punching a non-verbal student at the Eisenhower Exceptional Center in Gibsonton, Florida.